fitchos/mqa-prometheus/README.md

 # mqa-prometheus
-This project provide a Prometheus Exporter for the IBM MQ Appliance.
+This project provides a Prometheus Exporter for the IBM MQ Appliance.

 ![IBM MQ Appliance](/images/IBM_MQ_Appliance.png)